beacon-biosignals/StableHashTraits.jl/README.md

 ## What gets hashed? (hash version 3)

-This describes what gets hashed when using the latest hash version.
+This covers the behavior when using the latest hash version (3).
 You can read the documentation for hash version 1 [here](https://github.com/beacon-biosignals/StableHashTraits.jl/blob/v1.0.0/README.md) and hash version 2 [here](https://github.com/beacon-biosignals/StableHashTraits.jl/blob/v1.1.8/README.md).

-StableHashTraits hashes a value `x` and its type `T`, normally according to `StructType(T)`. (ala [SructTypes](https://github.com/JuliaData/StructTypes.jl)).
+When you call `stable_hash(x; version=3)`, StableHashTraits hashes both the value `x` and its type `T`, normally doing so according to `StructType(T)`. (ala
+[SructTypes](https://github.com/JuliaData/StructTypes.jl)).

 You can customize how the value is hashed using [`StableHashTraits.transformer`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.transformer), and how the type is hashed using [`StableHashTraits.transform_type`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.transform_type).
-If you need to customize a type that you don't own, you can use a [@context](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.@context)
+If you need to customize either of these functions for a type that you don't own, you can use a [@context](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.@context)

 ### `StructType.DataType`